twilsonco/PyPhotoCollage/README.md

 Simply place in the app, locally or though iCloud.
 If you want to run it from _e.g._ iOS Shortcuts, you'll need to store it locally.

-## Some example collages from the same set of images with varying options:
+## Some example collages from the same set of images with varying options (shuffle disabled for easier comparison between examples):

 ### Default options: